fabric8io/kubernetes-model/README.md

 # JSON Schema Generator for OpenShift v3 Origin API Objects

+> *Note: This repository has been merged into [Kubernetes-client](https://github.com/fabric8io/kubernetes-client/tree/master/kubernetes-model).
+In case you want to contribute please send PRs to fabric8io/kubernetes-client repo*.

 Uses [Go reflection](https://blog.golang.org/laws-of-reflection) to generate a JSON schema that describes one or more API resources in OpenShift Origin.